LLNL/lbann/docs/layers/loss_layers.rst

 CategoricalAccuracy
 ----------------------------------------

-The Categorical Accuracy Layer is a 0-1 loss function.
+The :python:`CategoricalAccuracy` Layer is a 0-1 loss function.

 Requires two inputs, which are respectively interpreted as prediction scores and as a one-hot label vector.
 The output is one if the top